hendri54/hendri54.github.io/private/light_rail/rail_facts.md

 # Light Rail Facts

 * 17 miles, $2.4b (!),
-* projected 26,000 riders per day
+* projected 26,000 riders per day (update: this number is down to 24,000 per day on GoTriangle's website as of 11/20/2018)
+* this would be about 8m riders per year
+* for comparison: all of the bus lines in Durham taken together serve 6.3m riders per year (source: FTA)
+* hence, the one rail line is supposed to serve more passengers than all of Durham's bus lines combined

 [Web site against the rail](https://stopthetrain.org/)